isotaan/growler-radio/README.md

 The way that Growler Radio works is that you feed it a table of songs as a playlist.
 Inside of DCS, a scheduled task from Growler Radio will start playing random songs from your list out through SRS on a frequency of your choice.

+This jukebox script is lightweight because all you need in the .miz file are two .lua scipts.
+All .mp3 files will have to be present on the server.

 #### Disclaimer:
 * Use at your own risk.
 * Growler Radio requires editing MissionScripting.lua, so malicious code may be run from your DCS.